murez/ShutUp-TakeMyMemory/README.md

 Get Your GPU InTime

-If you have some problem, make issues and PR is welcomed!
+If you have some problems, make issues and PR is welcomed!

 optional arguments: